pavel-pasechnik/local_certificateimport/README.md

 ## Features

 - 📤 Upload a CSV file (`userid,templateid,code,filename,timecreated`) and a ZIP archive with PDF certificates.
+- 📝 One-click CSV template download so column order and sample data are ready.
 - 📁 Automatically extracts PDFs, creates missing records in `tool_certificate_issues`, and stores files via the Moodle file API.
 - 🔁 Idempotent: updates existing issues (code/time) and replaces stored PDFs when needed.
 - 📊 Generates an import report showing *User → Code → Status* with “Imported / File not found / Error”.